ogobrecht/d3-force-apex-plugin/README.md

 This D3 force implementation uses [semantic versioning] (http://semver.org).

 Please refer to the [documentation] (https://gobrechts.net/wiki/projects/d3-force-apex-plugin) for more informations on how to get started and an overview of all graph methods.
+Please use for all comments and discussions the [issues functionality on GitHub] (https://github.com/ogobrecht/d3-force-apex-plugin/issues).

 ### 2.0.1 (2015-11-18)